AdobeDocs/uix/src/pages/extension-manager/extension-developed-by-adobe/configurable-asset-picker/index.md

 # Universal Editor Custom Asset Picker

 This extension allows creating a configurable, custom asset picker for Universal Editor that is tailored to your need by simply providing a JSON configuration file.
 Relevant crosswalk project needs to follow certain guidelines.
-It's useful in case where we want to enable authors to select assets of certain file types, image sizes, only from specified repositories etc.
+It's useful in case where we want to enable authors to select assets of certain file types only from specified repositories etc.

 ## Extension Overview
 ![Asset picker](asset-picker-extension.gif)